 The first quartile is dedicated to learning the common basis of Geo-information Science and Earth Observation.
 This ‘core’ part of the programme (14 credits) consists of three separate yet connected courses:

 - Data integration: Principles, approaches and user perspectives

 Quartile 2 - 4

 Subsequent quartiles in the first year are dedicated to courses in your chosen field of specialization (28 credits), a common course on how geo-information science and earth observation address global challenges (7 credits), and a course of your own choosing (also known as an “elective”; 7 credits).
-In addition, you will be acquiring important academic skills throughout the first year as well as at the start of the second year (total 5 credits).
+In addition, you will be acquiring important academic skills throughout the first year (total 4 credits).

 Between the first and second year, there will be a summer break of about 8 weeks, allowing you to travel home, discover Europe, take additional summer courses and/or start preparing for your Master’s research.